Streptocarpus sect. Saintpaulia: Temperature

 Saintpaulias are highly sensitive to temperature changes, especially rapid leaf cooling.
 Spilling cold water on African violet leaves causes discoloration.
 This is thought to be because rapid leaf cooling causes cell vacuole collapse in the palisade mesophyll cells.

 Propagation

 African violets are commonly propagated asexually.
 Plants can be divided into smaller daughter plants or even grown from leaf cuttings.

-Growing African violets from seed is rare and most commercially available plants are produced from cuttings and tissue culture.
+Growing African violets from seed is rare, and most commercially available plants are produced from cuttings and tissue culture.

 Flowering

 The African violet is a day-neutral plant regarding flower development.

 In culture

 African violets have become a traditional gift in the developed world.
 They are often offered for sale at holidays.

 They are a popular house plant in many countries, as they can flower during most of the year and are fairly durable to neglect.

+In the 1997 film Amistad, ex-president John Quincy Adams shows the lead slave Joseph Cinqué his flower collection which contains an African violet which Cinque then recognises from his home land.